DevNet Lab 17 -- Automated testing with pyATS and Genie

 ### Step 2: Declare and start the two hub-and-spoke routers

-As with switch ports, we start by creating a YAML declaration file for our virtual router.
+As with switch ports, you start by creating a YAML declaration file for your virtual router.
 Here is an example declaration file named `lab17-routers.yaml`.

 ```yaml=